FAForever/wiki-pages/Development/AI/AI-Modding.md

 -	Related to this, care also needs to be taken with table references – e.g. MyTable[1][1] not MyTable[1[1]]

 -	Case sensitive references – GetUnitID() will return an error.
 However, GetUnitId() will return a unit blueprint ID (if used correctly).
-Similarly MyVar is a different variable to myVar
+Similarly, MyVar is a different variable to myVar

 -	Full stops vs colons – continuing the above example, oUnit.GetUnitId() will return an error, but oUnit:GetUnitId() won’t.  (with thanks to Speed2 – the reason for this is that oUnit:GetUnitId() is syntactic sugar for oUnit.GetUnitId(self).
-So if you want to use the version with . you have to pass self as first arg).
+So if you want to use the version with. you have to pass self as the first arg).

 ## AI Coding Overview: How to create/edit an AI in FAF